Queen Mother in the Davidic Line

 The Blessed Virgin Mary is Rabbi Yeshua‘s gevira.
 The sign of her queenship is, “And a great sign appeared in heaven, a woman clothed with the sun, with the moon under her feet, and on her head a crown of twelve stars” Rev 12:1.
 Therefore, our petitions go through Mary to Rabbi Yeshua.
 Rabbi Yeshua‘s gifts and graces go through Mary to us.

-This is probably consistent with Rabbi Yeshua‘s Davidic tradition.
-We may assume that members of the royal household had various relationships with the king and would not necessarily have had to go through the Queen Mother, while the ordinary subjects would always be required to go through her.
+In the Davidic tradition, members of the royal household had various relationships with the king and would not necessarily have had to go through the Queen Mother, while ordinary subjects would always be required to go through her.

-We can pray the Rosary as we slowly scan through the pictures here.
+We can pray any of the Catholic devotions as we slowly scan through the pictures here.